alacritty/alacritty/INSTALL.md

 Select the package for Python 3 (e.g. `python-3.6.8p0`) when prompted.

+The default user limits in OpenBSD are insufficient to build Alacritty.
+A `datasize-cur` of at least 3GB is recommended (see [login.conf](https://man.openbsd.org/login.conf)).

 #### Solus

 On [Solus](https://solus-project.com/), you need a few extra libraries to build